 This is a very simple way to pray and will help us remember to start with gratitude, putting others first, and receiving God’s wisdom before we ask for what we need.

-How do you spend time with Christ?
+How do you spend time your quiet time?
 Do you have a routine or a special place you go?
 Share in the comments below so we can share ideas and get inspired!